wp-plugins/google-analytics-dashboard-for-wp/tags/4.3.4/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays Google Analytics Reports and Real-Time Statistics in your WordPress dashboard.
-Automatically inserts the latest tracking code in every page of your WordPress site.
+Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
+Inserts the latest tracking code in every page of your site.

 == Description ==
 Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.